 On the Hunt: Mushroom Madness.
 Foraging for mushrooms is an essential part of autumn in Tuscany.
 This time of year it’s all about mushrooms, hunting them, eating them and talking about them.
 The exhilaration of the hunt – the thrill of discovering and picking wild mushrooms in an Italian forest is something I will never forget.
 This week’s menu highlights homemade pasta with assorted mushrooms and other Tuscan seasonal ingredients.

 Leave the gun, take the cannoli!
 Many Italian-Americans grow up thinking the specialties prepared by their grandmothers are authentically Italian.
 Though certainly rooted in recipes from the “old country,” many were changed as immigrants adapted to their new home in America and to the ingredients they could find.
+“It is the memories and experiences the Italian immigrants brought with them, coupled with the products they found, that developed into today’s Italian-American cuisine,” says renowned Italian chef and author, Lidia Bastianich.
 Much of mainstream America was introduced to this immigrant culture through movies like “The Godfather.”
 This week’s menu highlights some of the most beloved dishes made famous by the movie.